tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/other-linux-notes.md

 ## Why use Linux?

-**Linux is portable to any hardware platform:**
-A vendor who wants to sell a new type of computer and who doesn't know what kind of OS his new machine will run (say the CPU in your car or washing machine), can take a Linux kernel and make it work on his hardware, because documentation related to this activity is freely available.
+Linux is portable to any hardware platform: A vendor who wants to sell a new type of computer and who doesn't know what kind of OS his new machine will run (say the CPU in your car or washing machine), can take a Linux kernel and make it work on his hardware, because documentation related to this activity is freely available.

+you can load a Linux live boot image on a USB stick, boot a PC whose own hard disk has been corrupted, and then troubleshoot and fix the problem.

+because Linux is a true multiuser OS, whole teams can concurrently log in to work locally or remotely, confident in the privacy and stability of the system.

+## Which distro to use?

+Mint, Elementary OS

+All-purpose (except lightweight): Ubuntu

+Lightweight (old hardware; diagnostics): Puppy Linux

 ## Symbolic links & hard links